andreeeeaaaaas/my-digital-space/_pages/Ziggy.md

 <p class= "caption">The bestest boy in the whole world.</p>
 Some of his best qualities include:
-- Catches balls and other things you throw towards him
 - Fetches
 - Perpetually smiling (may be sweating)
 - Loves playing with other dogs